Black Lives Matter.

 “The National Bail Out collective is a Black-led and Black-centered collective of abolitionist organizers, lawyers and activists building a community-based movement to support our folks and end systems of pretrial detention and ultimately mass incarceration.
 We are people who have been impacted by cages — either by being in them ourselves or witnessing our families and loved ones be encaged.
 We are queer, trans, young, elder, and immigrant.”

 - I commit to at least 2-4 hours of personal education and anti-racism work each week.
-I commit to paying and otherwise financially compensating the Black educators from whom I am learning.
+I commit to financially compensating the Black educators from whom I am learning.
 Currently, I am learning from Leesa Renee Hall; Rachel Cargle; Aja Barber; and Sonya Renee Taylor.
-Please see my resources page for further readings/teachings.

 Note: This is a living document that will be updated as my learnings and commitments evolve, as they must.
 I welcome any feedback on any of this.
 Especially if you are Black, please do not hesitate to reach out to me via email: email@example.com.